apache/james-project/src/site/markdown/server/manage-webadmin.md

  - `consume` (boolean defaulting to `true`) whether the reprocessing should consume the mail in its originating mail repository.
 Passing this value to `false` allows non destructive reprocessing as you keep a copy of the email in the mail repository and can be valuable when debugging.
+ - `limit` (integer value.
+Optional, default is empty).
+It enables to limit the count of elements reprocessed.
+ If unspecified the count of the processed elements is unbounded.
+ - `maxRetries` Optional integer, defaults to no max retries limit.
+Only processed emails that had been retried less than this value.
+Ignored by default.

 For instance: